 - Unfunded Statewide Mobility and Regional Impact projects will be considered for cascading on a case-by-case basis - Bicycle, Pedestrian, and Transit projects will be scored based on the methodology detailed below and compete for 500 local input points reserved for these modes - Highway and Aviation projects will be scored based on the methodology detailed below - Draft Local Input points will be applied to the highest scoring projects until MPO local input points or 150% of estimated funding available is exhausted.
-If no funding is available in a Division Needs tier, the MPO will consider putting points on a minimum of three projects as a way of stating priorities, with one non-highway project. - Public Input will be solicited on the Draft Point Assignment - Discussion/Approval of Local Point Assignment from the MPO Prioritization Subcommittee, TCC, and Board
+If no funding is available in a Division Needs tier, the MPO will consider putting points on a minimum of three highway projects and one non-highway projects as a way of stating priorities. - Public Input will be solicited on the Draft Point Assignment - Discussion/Approval of Local Point Assignment from the MPO Prioritization Subcommittee, TCC, and Board